 - To discuss threatened or pending litigation under attorney/client privilege.

-The City Council typically meets every second, third and fourth Mondays of each month at 5:30 pm in the Council Chambers located on first floor of City Hall, 500 Center Avenue.
-Regular City Council Meetings occur on the second and fourth Mondays.
-Committee of the Whole meetings take place on the third Mondays.
+The City Council typically meets every second and fourth Mondays of each month at 5:30 pm in the Council Chambers located on first floor of City Hall, 500 Center Avenue.

 - Agendas, minutes, videos and resolutions are all available on the City Council Meetings page.